-There is ancient Durga temple at Deori, near Tamar, around 60 km from Ranchi, on the Tata-Ranchi Highway (NH33).
-It is a very popular temple.
-I am going to this temple from the time it was in its original shape.
+I have been visiting this temple from the time it was in its original shape.
 I came to Ranchi from Delhi on my promotion in the year 1997.
 My bank colleagues told me about this temple and we used to visit this temple often.
 Durga is a warrior goddess, and she is depicted to express her martial skills.
 Her iconography typically resonates with these attributes, where she rides a lion or a tiger, has between eight and eighteen hands, each holding a weapon to destroy and create.
 The main attraction is that the idol is having sixteen hands, normally goddess Durga is seen with eight or ten hands.